khawajafarooq/WantCoffee/README.md

-# WantCoffee
+## Want Coffee? ☕
-Android app assignment to order coffee
+This app takes coffee order and send it to coffee cafe via email.
+The purpose of this app is to learn layouts and intents, covered by Udacity.

-## Author 🙏🏻
+### Author 🙏🏻
 **Web**: [Khawaja Farooq](http://khawajafarooq.github.io)

 **Twitter**: [@khfarooq](https://twitter.com/khfarooq)